MetOs-UiO/eScience2024/docs/git_integration/git_jlab.rst

   cd <folder>

 If the ``folder`` is not provided, the repository will be cloned into a folder with the same name as a repository.
-Since we are using private repositories, you will get promted to authenticate.
+Since we are using private repositories, you will get promoted to authenticate.
 Use your github username and `token  <https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens>`_.

 Once you are in the repo folder.
 You can create a new branch for a feature/piece of work you will be working on, so you can make a pull request to the upstream repo later.
 To see what branch are you on right now and any changes you have made use ``git status``.